uvafung/CMEE-CourseWork/MiniProject/MiniprojectREADME.md

         Report.tex: contains the report written in latex

     bash script --
-        RunAnalysis.sh: run all the R scripts for analysis and compiles the final report from latex to pdf
+        CompileLatex.sh: compile the report in pdf format from latex RunAnalysis.sh: run all the R scripts for analysis and the CompileLatex.sh to produce the final report

     bibTex file:
     Report.bib: stores the bibliography used in the report